The Top 9 Insurance Selling Skills You Need to Know

 Adding elements to your insurance business to get a competitive edge is essential in today’s market and economy.
 Potential customers are constantly digesting information and advertising from the moment they wake up till the moment they scroll through their Instagram feed in bed.
 It’s become increasingly important to stand out when pitching to customers, and CrankWheel has created solutions to help you stay ahead of the competition.

 Traditionally insurance sales have taken place over the phone, but many experts know that being able to visually demonstrate things can really increase the ability to close a sale.
-CrankWheel has revolutionised screen sharing specifically to help salespeople and sales teams.
+CrankWheel has is a revolutionary screen sharing software, created specifically to help salespeople and sales teams.

-Unlike many other meeting and screen sharing services, CrankWheel doesn’t require all parties to download supporting software; sharing a presentation can be as easy as clicking on a link from an email or SMS anywhere in the world.
+Unlike many other meeting and screen sharing services, CrankWheel doesn’t require all parties to download supporting software; viewing a presentation is as easy as clicking on a link from an email or SMS anywhere in the world.

 With CrankWheel, salespeople can add visual presentations, data and evidence to their sales pitch to give them a competitive edge never seen before.